ADGEfficiency/programming-resources/fundamentals/programming.md

 Maturity of language
 - how long will it be supported

-Availability of libraries, tooling
+- availability of libraries & tooling

-Availability of employees, colleagues and talent
+- availability of employees, jobs & colleagues

 ## How functional is the language?

-## What is functional programming?

-Functional programming = not changing / relying on state
+**Functional programming = not changing / relying on state**
 - variables that don't vary (immutable data)
 - first class functions (no objects - aka no state)
 - no side effects